google.com, pub-2618881342894023, DIRECT, f08c47fec0942fa0 " Acne Uncovered. Causes, Evidence Based Solutions & Common Myths Debunked

 7.FUNGAL ACNE

-It appears as small, itchy, and red or flesh colored bumps that resemble acne pimples.
-They are commonly found on the chest, back, shoulders, and sometimes the face.
+Appears as small, itchy, red or fleshed color bumps that look like a acne.
+Usually found on chest, back, shoulders and sometimes on face.

 ACNE MYTHS VS Science